top of page

 for the 1958 World’s Fair; panoramic city views from the spheres & restaurant @ the top

-.........................Off the Grote Markt is a bronze monument, rubbed bright in spots, of the 14th century Belgian hero, Everard t’Serclaes who, on October 24, 1356, scaled the city walls with a group of patriots to sneak into Brussels and lead a rebellion against the Flemish (which occupied the city at the time.)
+city walls with a group of patriots to sneak into Brussels and lead a rebellion against the Flemish (who occupied the city.)

-It’s said that rubbing Everard’s arm, can bring luck, grant wishes, and ensure that one will return to Brussels.
-(His dog and a small mouse in the corner are popular spots to rub) 📸
+It’s said that touching Everard’s arm, (now rubbed bright) can bring luck, grant wishes, and ensure that one will return to Brussels.

 🌀 Flower Carpet Festival (mid August, every 2 years) - where the path leading to La Grand-Place is covered in